 "The reality is that the average job opening has over 250 applicants, yet less than six people are actually considered.
 Do you think we're going to solve any problems if we take that number from 250 to 400?" - Mark Newman

 This is a metric that matters tremendously to business stakeholders.
 If recruiters are submitting low-quality talent, hiring managers are wasting valuable time and resources filtering through them.

 So how can this metric be improved?
 On the surface it seems like something that can only be fixed retroactively, either by altering the recruiting team or changing the way candidates are submitted.

 In years past, this assumption would be correct.
-But with predictive analytics, Hirevue is able to build models based on the performance data of top performers- and feed this back into the initial recruitment assessment.
+But with artificial intelligence (AI), HireVue is able to build models based on the performance data of top performers- and feed this back into the initial recruitment assessment.

 4) Offer Acceptance Rate